Sanassah/UAV_VirtualPrototyping/README.md

 4. Enter a flight plan in the popup app and run the project

-## Contributing

-Contributions to this hexacopter simulation project are welcome!
-If you find any bugs or have ideas for improvements, please submit an issue or pull request.
-Make sure to follow the established code style and provide clear documentation for any changes you propose.

 For any questions or inquiries, feel free to reach out to anas.senouci@gmail.com